daveprowse/lnsf/day2-labs/z_rsyslog-lab.md

 # rsyslog Lab ⚙️

+---
+This is a preview of the **Linux Security - Basics and Beyond** course.
+Check it out!

+---

 Wouldn't it be great to be able to review the logs of many remote servers from the comfort of your main workstaton?
 Well, rsyslog is the way.

 This lab covers: